We totally get it, you’re going to Disney World and you want to do all the BEST things!

 It may not look like much, but the Pongu Lumpia from Pongu Pongu in the Pandora section of Animal Kingdom is a yummy surprise in disguise!
 It’s a spring roll filled with cream cheese and pineapple, and we highly recommend it for a snack or breakfast.

-For only $3.29, you get not one, but TWO of these…that’s a steal!
+For only $3.79 you can try this treat.
 This one seems to be a “love it or hate it” treat for many Disney fans, so give it a go and see which side you land on.

 Dole Whip Nachos